Kearsarge Regional High School

+The current principal at the high school is Charles Langille.

-Sports at the high school include softball, baseball, soccer, football, cross country, track, field hockey, lacrosse, rugby, golf, tennis, basketball, swimming, ice hockey, cheerleading, Nordic and alpine skiing, wrestling, lacrosse, dance team, and a new volleyball team.
+Sports at the high school include softball, baseball, soccer, football, cross country, track, field hockey, lacrosse, rugby, golf, tennis, basketball, swimming, ice hockey, cheerleading, Nordic and alpine skiing, wrestling, lacrosse, dance team, a special needs basketball team, fishing, and a new volleyball team.
 The school colors are royal blue and gold, and the mascot is a cougar.